lsst-dm/dm_dev_guide/services/software.rst

       conda config --set changeps1 false

-Although the latest weeklies of LSST software are regularly installed into the shared stacks, the rest of their contents is held fixed (to avoid API or ABI incompatibilities with old stack builds).
+Although the latest weeklies of LSST software are regularly installed into the shared stacks, the rest of their content is held fixed (to avoid API or ABI incompatibilities with old stack builds).
 We therefore periodically retire old stacks and replace them with new ones.
 The following retired stacks are currently available:

 ======================================= ================ ===========
 Path                                    Toolchain        Description
 ======================================= ================ ===========
-:file:`/software/lsstsw/stack_20171023` ``devtoolset-6`` Provides a selection of weekly and release builds dating between October 2017 and October 2018.
+:file:`/software/lsstsw/stack_20171023` ``devtoolset-6`` Provides a selection of weekly and release builds dating from October 2017 to October 2018.
 :file:`/software/lsstsw/stack_20181012` ``devtoolset-6`` Provides weeklies ``w_2018_41`` through ``w_2019_12``; release candidates ``v17_0_rc1``, ``v17_0_rc2``, and ``v17_0_1_rc1``; and releases ``v_17_0`` and ``v_17_0_1``.
 Based on the pre-:jira:`RFC-584` Conda environment.
 :file:`/software/lsstsw/stack_20190330` ``devtoolset-6`` Provides weekly ``w_2019_12`` through ``w_2019_38`` and daily ``d_2019_09_30``.
 Based on the post-:jira:`RFC-584` Conda environment.
 :file:`/software/lsstsw/stack_20191001` ``devtoolset-8`` Provides weeklies ``w_2019_38`` through ``w_2019_42``.